 Many people dream of the beauty of white, soft and fluffy snow, but yet there are those who are suffering from the cold harsh winter.

-Dana Wakaf Sistem Air (DWAS)
+Dana Wakaf Sistem Air

-Water also an essential source in generating various economic fields such as agriculture, industrial, fisheries, and electricity generation.
+Humans need water to perform daily activities, as well as to generate various economic fields such as agriculture, industrial, fisheries, and electricity generation.

 Did You Know?

 - 2.2 billion people worldwide still lack access to safe drinking water.
 (UNICEF)

 - 3.4 million people die each year due to water-borne diseases.
 (WHO)

 - Globally, every 2 minutes, a child under age 5 dies from diseases linked to dirty water.
 (UNICEF)

 - In areas of conflict, children are nearly 20 times more likely to die from water-borne diseases than from the conflict itself.
 (UNICEF)